csc-training/hpc-python/docs/mooc/using-compiled-code/avoiding-function-call-overheads.md

   - Static type declarations in the kernel: 14 ms
   - Kernel as C-function: 9.6 ms

-In this case the speedup is not so drastic, but still a respectable 1.5.
+In this case the speed-up is not so drastic, but still a respectable 1.5.